-ZeroH gives DPOs cryptographic, third-party-verifiable proof that personal data was redacted before it ever reached an AI model.
+ZeroH gives DPOs cryptographic, third-party-verifiable evidence designed to show that personal data was redacted before it reaches an AI model.
 Aligned to GDPR, EU AI Act, QCB, CBUAE, and PRA SS1/23 obligations.
 Bring-your-own-AI.
 No vendor lock-in.

 GDPR Article 5 requires data minimisation.
 EU AI Act Article 12 requires logging of high-risk AI processing.
 QCB and CBUAE AI guidance require evidence of data governance.
 Mainstream AI vendors give you a privacy policy, not cryptographic evidence.